Inversion-des/FarDrive-Sync-n-Backup/README.md

 # FarDrive Sync&Backup
 A small but powerful sync/backup tool.
 > ⚠ Right now the project is in the early proof of concept stage.
-Works only on Windows with limited functionality.
+> Works only on Windows with limited functionality.

+## But why?
+Why make another sync/backup tool when there are plenty of them around?
+Well, [here is my story…](https://docs.google.com/document/d/1cHQa4rnZV1vFlTQKOPIuLwMakY5mg4lQHs5MwKw05Cs/edit)

 ## How to test a simple backup/restore scenario: